9. 2 in cottages (50 yds), suitable for disabled.

-2 lounges, whisky bar/library, orangery, restaurant, health/beauty spa, free Wi-Fi, in-room TV (Freeview), wedding facilities, 22-acre grounds (woods, gardens, meadow, streams, trout lake).
+2 lounges, whisky bar/library, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), wedding facilities, 22-acre grounds (woods, gardens, meadow, streams, trout lake).

-all ages welcomed, not under 8 in dining room at dinner.
+all ages welcomed, not under 8 at main dinner service.

 allowed in some bedrooms, not in public rooms.